-These pumpkin cassava flour cupcakes are Paleo friendly, dairy free, nut free and made with cassava flour.
+These pumpkin cassava flour cupcakes are paleo friendly, dairy free, nut free and made with cassava flour.
 This is a moist cupcake recipe, slightly sweet and full of pumpkin flavor.
-If you're not already in the fall spirit, these healthy Paleo pumpkin cupcakes are sure to do the trick!
+If you're not already in the fall spirit, these healthy paleo pumpkin cupcakes are sure to do the trick!

 I don't know about you all, but pumpkin is one of my favorite fall flavors.
 Well, it's actually one of my favorite flavors when it comes to any baked good!